 We encourage a fun and supportive environment and our accredited skilled instructors have a play for life approach

 Nothing compares to the simple pleasure of riding a bike

 Our founder of Charlene Broadley wanted to create a space that supporting cycling connected cities with bike education, training and advocacy.
 Addventageous has operated as a Social Enterprise for the last six years In addition to private consulting and learn to ride services.

-Your Cycling Connections creates opportunity for change through a framework of lessons, rides, advocacy and training.
+Your Cycling Connections creates an opportunity for change through a framework of lessons, rides, advocacy and training.
 Our business is supported by the City of Parramatta who helped bring the Parramatta Bike Hub to life.
-There are a number of projects connected to this space working with unemployed women, families, seniors, at risk youth and Aboriginal communities.
+There are a number of projects connected to this space working with unemployed women, families, seniors, at-risk youth and Aboriginal communities.

-Charlene recently became an Individual Affiliate with Cycling Without Age Australia and have been creating a Sub Committee for a Parramatta Chapter.
-Ride leaders of Her Cycling Connections will be the first to commence further training in this program starting 12th June In the future they will be providing rides around Parramatta Park for residents of aged care services.
+Charlene recently became an Individual Affiliate with Cycling Without Age Australia and has created a Sub Committee for a Parramatta Chapter.
+Ride leaders of Her Cycling Connections were the first to commence further training in this program on 12th June In the future they will be providing rides around Parramatta Park for residents of aged care services.

 The LERN Job Ready program is used in this space to create the artwork of the five river mascots to be painted on the ride leaders bikes who will share the Story of Our Living River